 2. Don’t repeat negative myths and stereotypes – even to counter them:

 Instead, talk about immigration proactively, being careful about the terms you use and the stories you tell.
 The words and labels we use matter, and they can convey whole worldviews.
 Don’t repeat dehumanizing language.
 Instead remember that immigrants are people who are members of our families and communities.
-If your students are repeating hateful anti-immigrant messages, ask them questions to get them to think about why and where these ideas come from.
+If your students are repeating hateful anti-immigrant messages, ask them questions to get them to think about why these ideas exist and where they come from.
 No matter where we are from, we all belong here.

 3. Be truthful and critical about our complex history: